 Depreciation and Amortization.
-Depreciation and amortization expense decreased \$0.3 million, or 4%, for the three months ended January 31, 2015 compared to the same period in 2014.
-The results for the first quarter of 2014 included \$0.3 million associated with the run-off of depreciation associated with an ERP project that was ceased in August 2013 as well as the impact of other asset retirements.
-These decreases in expense year-over-year were partially offset by incremental depreciation and amortization expense associated with fixed and intangible assets placed into service during the trailing twelve months ended January 31, 2015, including the assets purchased in conjunction with the Greenville acquisition.
+Depreciation and amortization expense decreased \$1.0 million, or 6%, for the six months ended April 30, 2015 compared to the same period in 2014.
+The results for the first half of 2014 included \$0.5 million associated with the run-off of depreciation associated with an ERP project that was ceased in August 2013 as well as the impact of other asset retirements.
+These decreases in expense year-over-year were partially offset by incremental depreciation and amortization expense associated with fixed and intangible assets placed into service during the trailing twelve months ended April 30, 2015, as well as the incremental effect of the assets purchased in conjunction with the Greenville acquisition in December 2013.